kunal-umap/mearn-meet-app/README.md

    ```
     npm startReact
    ```
- 7) **If you are using local server don't forget to add .env file with given variable😁.**
+ 7) **If you are using local server don't forget to add .env file or config.env with given variable😁.**
    ```
     PORT=
     MONGO_URI=
     JWT_SECRET=
    ```
  8) Woooho! 🎊🥳 All setup (**Note**: change url in serviece and video page to use your local or hosted backend)
+ 9) if you want you can also keep frontend and backend in seperate file
  <hr>
  <h2>Preview here🔮</h2>